Our New Address: 50 West Main St. Suite 8300 Rochester, NY 14614

 MINIMUM EDUCATIONAL AND EXPERIENCE REQUIREMENTS:

-Masters Degree from an accredited college or university in the field of counseling, psychology, or social work, experience in the field of social work or counseling a plus.
+A Bachelor’s Degree from an accredited college or university in the field of counseling, psychology, criminal justice or social work with one (1) years of full time, paid work experience in the field of social work, criminal justice or counseling

 OR